gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 - image: Reference to the OCI image which should be executed.

 - import-param: The value of this flag consists of two parts separated by a colon, e.g. *replicas:integer*.
-  The first part defines the name on an import parameter for the blueprint and the second part its type.
+  The first part defines the name of an import parameter for the blueprint and the second part its type.

 - export-param: The value of this flag consists of two parts separated by a colon, e.g. *replicas:integer*.
-  The first part defines the name on an import parameter for the blueprint and the second part its type.
+  The first part defines the name of an import parameter for the blueprint and the second part its type.

 - command: The command to be executed in your image.

 - args: Arguments for the command.

-- cluster-param: Defines the name of the import parameter of the blueprint for the target access data to e.g. access data to a target cluster.
+- cluster-param: Defines the name of the import parameter of the blueprint for access data to e.g. access data to a target cluster.

 We will describe the command and parameters in more detail in the following.